Dgoralkin/Dgoralkin.github.io/readme.md

 To demonstrate my skills, I chose to enhance the "Travlr" full-stack app developed from my CS-465 coursework by demonstrating mastery in Software design and Engineering, Algorithms and Data structures, and Databases.

 ### To do so, I will:
-- [x] **1.
+- ✅ **1.
 Employ strategies for building collaborative environments that enable diverse audiences to support organizational decision-making.**
-- [x] **2.
+- ✅ **2.
 Design, develop, and deliver professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts**
-- [x] **3.
+- ✅ **3.
 Design and evaluate computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution, while managing the trade-offs involved in design choices**
-- [x] **4.
+- ✅ **4.
 Demonstrate an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals**
-- [x] **5.
+- ✅ **5.
 Develop a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data and resources**

 ---

-## II. ePortfolio Setup
+## 2️⃣. ePortfolio Setup

 - **Hosted on:** [https://dgoralkin.github.io/](https://dgoralkin.github.io/)

 ---

-## III.
+## 3️⃣.
 Project Deployment
 <a href="https://travlr-dg.onrender.com/">
     <img src="https://github.com/Dgoralkin/CS-465-Full-Stack-Development/blob/module_3_CS499/public/images/Travlr_Demo.gif?raw=true" width="500">
 </a>

-- **🌍✈️ Travlr Demo Video is hosted live on:** [https://travlr-dg.onrender.com/](https://travlr-dg.onrender.com/)
+- **🌍✈️ Travlr Project is hosted live on:** [https://travlr-dg.onrender.com/](https://travlr-dg.onrender.com/)
-- Feel free to play around and test it out.
+- Feel free to ▶️play around and test it out.

 ---